injoon5/web/src/routes/projects/projects/pil-text.md

 ---
 title: 'Pil Text Generator'
 description: A simple tool that generates images of text in various fonts.
-Used Pillow.
 year: '2021'
 tags:
-  - python
+  - Python
   - JavaScript
 published: true
 ---

 ## Pil Text Generator

 A simple tool that generates images of text in various fonts.
-Made using Python, Pillow.
+Used the Pillow library to manipulate images.